derekhatfield/Vending-Machine-App/README.md

 This project was our first capstone project for Tech Elevator.
 This project was worked on alongside a partner.
+All application requirements given by Tech Elevator work as intended along with the optional sales report functionality.

 ## Module 1 Capstone - Vending Machine Software